-See the AA road map and hospital site map attached on the left of the page for directions.
+See the Google map and hospital site map attached on the left of the page for directions.

 Taxi ranks are located outside the Health West building (opposite the Waitakere Hospital entrance).
 If there are no taxis immediately available, patients and visitors can request for one to be called to the main reception entrance.
 Assistance is also available from the reception desk for patients unable to walk to the taxi stand.